StephLin/livox_detection_lio_segmot/readme.md

 ### 1. Build with docker-compose

 First, download the [pre_trained model](https://terra-1-g.djicdn.com/65c028cd298f4669a7f0e40e50ba1131/github/Livox_detection1.1_model.zip)
-and unzip it to the project root directory.
+to the project root directory and unzip it.

 Then, please run the following command to build the Livox detection image: